-With regard to security of fixings, there is the mechanical fire fixing for the Amvic ICF System of one per m2 above two storeys.
-Ejot supplementary polypropylene fasteners are also used whenever necessary to fix insulation to the internal wall.
+With regard to security of fixings, there is the mechanical fire fixing for the Altherm ICF System of one per m2 above two storeys.
+Also the mechanical fixings for the fire stopping are austenitic stainless steel.
+Ejot supplementary polypropylene fasteners are also used whenever necessary to fix insulation to the wall.